Bayesian variable selection in sample selection models using spike-and-slab priors: Simulation study

 \subsection{Simulation scenarios}

 The true model is of the form in \eqref{eq:twoeqsampsel} with $\bm{\alpha} = \left(0.5, 1, 1.5, 0, \ldots, 0\right)/\sqrt{2} \in \mathbb{R}^{q}$, $\bm{\beta} = \left(0.25, 0.5, 1, 0, \ldots, 0\right) \in \mathbb{R}^{p}$, that is $3$ active variables and $p - 3$ spurious variables, and $p = q$.
 The effect sizes are chosen to represent a small, medium large effect respectively.
 The effect sizes for the probit equation are in line with \cite{certo::2016}.
 The intercept $\alpha_{0}$ is chosen dependent on the simulated covariates, so that the expected proportion of missing data is $0.3$.
 We choose $\beta_{0} = 0.5$ and $\sigma = 1$.
 We generated $n$ covariates $\bm{w}_{i} \in \mathbb{R}^{q}$ such that their marginal distributions are standard normal and $\text{cov}(w_{j},w_{k}) = 0.5^{\lvert j - k \rvert}$.
 We let $\bm{w}_{i} = \bm{x}_{i}$ so that there is no exclusion restriction.
 For each $\bm{w}_{i}$, we generated values of $y_{i}$ and $s_{i}$, and repeated this for $1000$ Monte Carlo replicates (keeping the covariates fixed for each scenario).
 We consider sample sizes $n = 500$ and $1000$, and dimensions $p = 10, 25$ and $50$, We performed simulations for $\rho = 0, 0.3, 0.5$ and $0.7$, and found that the performance of each method was not dependent on $\rho$.
-For this reason, we only present the results for $\rho = 0.5$ in the main text, and include results for other values of $\rho$ in Appendix \ref{sec:corrs}, along with results for $n=2000$ in Appendix \ref{sec:2000}.
-We compare the following variable selection methods: \begin{enumerate} \item A normal-normal Class I spike-and-slab prior, with hyperparameters elicitated as in Section \ref{subsec:calibration}. \item A Laplace-Laplace Class I spike-and-slab prior, with hyperparameters as in the normal-normal case, choosing the scale parameter of the Laplace distributions such that they have equal variances to the normal case. \item Adaptive LASSO as in \cite{ogundimu2022regularization}. \item A vanilla implementation of forward selection which starts from the null model and, at each step, fits the maximum likelihood estimates of the parameters and adds the variable which minimizes the Akaike Information Criterion (AIC) to either the selection or outcome equation (whichever minimizes the AIC). \end{enumerate}
+For this reason, we only present the results for $\rho = 0.5$ in the main text, and include results for other values of $\rho$ in Appendix \ref{sec:corrs}.
+We compare the following variable selection methods: \begin{enumerate} \item A normal-normal Class I spike-and-slab prior, with hyperparameters elicited as in Table \ref{table:prior_elicitation}, using Beta-Binomial hyperparameters $(1,1)$. \item A Laplace-Laplace Class I spike-and-slab prior, with hyperparameters as in the normal-normal case, choosing the scale parameter of the Laplace distributions such that they have equal variances to the normal case. \item Adaptive LASSO as in \cite{ogundimu2022regularization}. \item A vanilla implementation of forward selection which starts from the null model and, at each step, fits the maximum likelihood estimates of the parameters and adds the variable which minimizes the Bayesian Information Criterion (BIC) to either the selection or outcome equation (whichever minimizes the BIC). \end{enumerate}